-- Foster the adoption of EGNSS in mass markets - Create applications that will make the best use of EGNSS innovative features such as better multipath resistance, authentication etc. - Contribute to the competitiveness of the European GNSS industry in the area of mobile applications, with special focus on the innovative role of SMEs and midcaps, and non-space countries. - maximise public benefits by supporting the development of EGNSS applications that will address major societal challenges in focus areas such as health, citizen safety, mobility and the sharing economy.
+- Foster the adoption of EGNSS in mass markets and professional markets. - Create applications that will make the best use of EGNSS innovative features such as better multipath resistance, authentication etc. - Contribute to the competitiveness of the European GNSS industry in the area of mobile applications, with special focus on the innovative role of SMEs and midcaps, and non-space countries. - maximise public benefits by supporting the development of EGNSS applications that will address major societal challenges in focus areas such as health, citizen safety and security, mobility and the sharing economy.